 List what you have (don’t worry, we all have five bottles of mustard).
 Then, check the fridge, freezer, and pantry.
 Trash spoiled or expired food.

-💡 ADHD-friendly tip: If this sounds miserable, try watching a fridge clean-out or pantry restocking video while you do it.
+💡 Pro tip!
+If this sounds miserable, try watching a fridge clean-out or pantry restocking video while you do it.